New York Dry Eye

 - Restasis, a prescription eyedrop that treats chronic dry eye.

 - Nutritional supplements such as omega-3 and fish oil.

-If you are suffering from Dry Eye Disease and would like to explore your treatment options, call us today to schedule your appointment with Dr. Rosenthal!
+If you are suffering from Dry Eye Disease and would like to explore your treatment options, call us today to schedule your appointment with one of our eye doctors!
 Dry Eye Disease can range from mild to severe, and can even affect your long term eye health.
 It is important not to ignore the symptoms of Dry Eye Disease.
 Take a step in the right direction and come see us at Rosenthal Eye Surgery and Fifth Avenue EyeCare & Surgery!